mojaloop/on-premises-deployment/README.md

-# on-premises-deployment
+# On Premises Deployment
-Code, documentation and other artefacts that support the deployment of Mojaloop software in production quality on-premises scenarios
+This repository contains code, documentation and other artefacts that support the deployment of Mojaloop software in production quality on-premises scenarios.